 - Bright Areas and White Objects.
 Point the Spot Metering at the brightest area of the scene.
-Check the suggested exposure and close down the f-stop by 1.
+Check the suggested exposure and lower the aperture setting by 1.
 This technique is suitable when shooting a bright sandy beach, a sunset, or a snowy scene.

 - Dark Areas.
 Point the Spot Metering at the darkest area.
 Check the suggested exposure and increase the aperture setting by 1.
 This technique will get correct tones.